jeffdcamp/dbtools-android/README.md

         individualManager.save(individual4);
         individualManager.save(individual5);

-        // if false, transaction is reverted
+        // End transaction.  (if success false, transaction is reverted) individualManager.endTransaction(success);
-        individualManager.endTransaction(success);

-  * Update data to the database

-        Individual individual = individualManager.findByRowId(1);
-        individual.setPhone("801-555-0000");
-        individualManager.save(individual);

-  * Delete data from the database

-        Individual individual = individualManager.findByRowId(1);
-        individualManager.delete(individual);

-        individualManager.delete(1); // delete by primary key id

-        // delete all individuals who has "555" in their phone number individualManager.delete(IndividualConst.C_PHONE + " LIKE ?, new String[]{"555"});

-  DBTools Manager classes have a bunch of built-in methods that make working with tables even easier.
+  DBTools Manager classes have many built-in methods that make working with tables even easier.
 Here is a few examples:

-  * Get records
+  * Find records

+        // Individual Record by primary key
         Individual individual = individualManager.findByRowId(1);

-        // find FIRST individual who has "555" in their phone number Individual individual = individualManager.findBySelection(IndividualConst.C_PHONE + " LIKE ?", new String[]{"555"});
+        // Find FIRST individual who has "555" in their phone number Individual individual = individualManager.findBySelection(IndividualConst.C_PHONE + " LIKE ?", new String[]{"555"});

+        // All Records
         List<Individual> allIndividuals = individualManager.findAll();

-        List<Individual> allOrderedIndividuals = individualManager.findAllOrderBy(IndividualConst.C_NAME);
+        // All Records, ordered by the "NAME" column List<Individual> allOrderedIndividuals = individualManager.findAllOrderBy(IndividualConst.C_NAME);

-        // find all those who have "555" in their phone number List<Individual> specificIndividuals = individualManager.findAllBySelection(IndividualConst.C_PHONE + " LIKE ?, new String[]{"555"});
+        // ALL Records who have "555" in their phone number List<Individual> specificIndividuals = individualManager.findAllBySelection(IndividualConst.C_PHONE + " LIKE ?, new String[]{"555"});

   * Using cursors

-        // find all, order by NAME column
+        // Find all, order by NAME column
         Cursor cursor = individualManager.findCursorBySelection(null, null, IndividualConst.C_NAME);

-        // find cursor of those who have "555" in their phone number Cursor cursor = individualManager.findCursorBySelection(IndividualConst.C_PHONE + " LIKE ?, new String[]{"555"});
+        // Find cursor of those who have "555" in their phone number Cursor cursor = individualManager.findCursorBySelection(IndividualConst.C_PHONE + " LIKE ?, new String[]{"555"});

   * Access data from Cursor